Learn ‘who’ command in Linux and related files. Understand its usage, different options, and scenarios in which command can be useful.

 - User’s message status

-Lets see all above doings one by one and understand from where command fetch this information for us.
+Let’s see all the above doings one by one and understand from where command fetch this information for us.

-- First field is username of user who is logged in currently
+- The first field is the username of the user who is logged in currently

-- Second field is terminal from where user is logged in
+- The second field is the terminal from where the user is logged in

-- Third and forth fields are date and time of login
+- Third and fourth fields are date and time of login

-- Fifth field is IP address/hostname from where user logged in.
+- The fifth field is the IP address/hostname from where the user logged in.

-‘who‘ reads information from /var/run/utmp file and provide in formatted manner in this output.
+/var/run/utmp file and provide in a formatted manner in this output.

 2. List dead processes

-This is helpful during troubleshooting of performance issue or system cleanup.
-There are some processes who went dead in system i.e. not properly terminated or closed after their execution completes.
-These processes can be seen using ‘who -d‘ .
+This is helpful during troubleshooting of performance issues or system cleanup.
+There are some processes that went dead in the system i.e. not properly terminated or closed after their execution completes.
+These processes can be seen using

-Output shows terminal from which process were fired in first field, followed by date, time, process id and other details.
+The output shows terminal from which process was fired in the first field, followed by the date, time, process id and other details.